Event-Starter-Kit/website/README.md

 If you get some errors, please open an issue [here](https://github.com/Event-Starter-Kit/website/issues).

-Now you should get a new folder into your repo `Build/Release`.
+Now you should get a new folder into your repo `Build`.
 Go there and run `node app.js' and everything should works (see credential section).

 The output should looks like this: